 “Well big, fuckin’ surprise,” Kevin replied.
-“Our entire space and missile program was fortified with scientists that we whisked out of Germany at the end of the World War II.
+“Our entire space and missile program was stocked with scientists that we whisked out of Germany at the end of the World War II.
 Everybody knows that.”

 “That’s what I’m saying!”
 Phil reiterated.
 “Doesn’t it seem suspicious that our government hired people who used to work for the enemy?”

-“But they weren’t politicians, or generals, or even soldiers,” Kevin explained.
-“They were scientists, and some very brilliant ones, who just happened to be working for the wrong side, that’s all.
+“But they weren’t politicians, or generals, or even soldiers,” Kevin explained. “they were scientists, and very brilliant ones, who just happened to be working for the wrong side, that’s all.
 So we fixed it.”

-“And their knowledge and expertise was extremely valuable to us, and still is,” Larry added.
+“And their knowledge and expertise was extremely valuable to us,” Larry added, “and still is.”

 “Yes, I know, I saw Dr. Strangelove,” Phil said offhandedly.
-“But you have to wonder about one thing.”
-He hunched down secretively.
-“Do they still have any loyalties to their old regime?”
+“But you have to wonder if they still have the same beliefs, or any loyalties to their old regime.”

 “Hey, as long as they’re loyal to us, who cares what they believe in,” Kevin asserted.
-“If we didn’t get them, the Soviets would have.
+“And if we didn’t get them, the Soviets would have got them.
 Now imagine how that would have worked out.”

-“The Soviets got the bomb anyways,” Phil reminded.
+“The Soviets got the bomb anyway,” Phil reminded.

 “We got it first, and used it.
-That sent them a message,” Kevin said darkly.
+That sent them a message,” Kevin said ominously.

 “It sent a message to the whole world,” Phil added.
 “You know, a lot of those scientists ended up at IBM.
 Big Blue is riddled with fascists.”